SemaphoreSlim1/UnityDisposePatternExtension/README.md

 # UnityDisposePatternExtension

 Aspect Oriented programming is one of those paradigms that allows us to separate cross cutting concerns.
-One of the methods that unity provides us with, is the interceptor pattern.

 In this repository, I show a "weaving"/composition pattern using a custom unity builder strategy using a common implementation of IDisposable.